 - Moderation is always the key when it comes to taking a healthy diet.
 You can drink up to one to two glass of coconut water a day.
 Trista Best, MPH, RD, LD suggests, “In pregnancy, it can often be confusing to know what, when, and how much of something you can consume, and this is often on a stomach that tolerates.
 Coconut water, like any fruit water, should be consumed in moderation, especially by those who need to limit sugar.”

 - Prefer to consume fresh coconut water from young coconuts over packaged coconut water.
 Use a clean straw or pour it into a glass and drink.

 - Do not consume coconut water if you react to it or dislike its taste.

 How To Select The Right Coconut?

-To enjoy the various benefits of coconut water, you should know to select them properly.
+To enjoy the various benefits of coconut water, you should know how to select them properly.
 These tips may help you to buy fresh and tender coconut.

 A fresh coconut will be light and sweet and will not contain coconut meat, the white, fleshy, tender substance.
 A ripe or stale one will taste sour.

-Water: Shake the coconut vigorously near to your ear to check if it has water.
+Water: Shake the coconut vigorously near your ear to check if it has water.
 Select the ones which produce good sloshing sound.
 A fresh coconut will contain nearly a cup of water.